MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

    If you only count an item in some bins but not others, you can enter differences and post them in the item journal later by using the **Calculate Whse.
 Adjustment** action. <!--I don't see this action-->

-### <a name="to-enter-and-post-the-actual-counted-inventory-in-advanced-warehouse-configurations"></a>To enter and post the actual counted inventory in advanced warehouse configurations
+### To enter and post the actual counted inventory in advanced warehouse configurations

 1. On the **Warehouse Physical Inventory Journal** page, enter the actual quantities in the **Qty.
 (Phys.
 Inventory)** field.